eeldar/model-fitting/README.tex.md

 ### Algorithm

  - Define initial prior distribution for model parameters
- - Repeat until fit stops improving:
+ - Repeat until mean likelihood stops increasing:
    - Sample parameter values from prior distributions
    - Compute likelihood of each sample
    - Resample the parameter values using the likelihoods as weights